 - From the Pool, select the best possible Teams for specific events.
 While some objective criteria will be used to select Teams, it is also recognized that there is a significant subjective element.
 Subjective elements include such factors as previous and current performance, experience, positional requirements, leadership and team cohesion.

 - This selection process also forms the basis for nomination of athletes for Sport Canada’s Athlete Assistance Program (carding).

 SECTION 2 – ELIGIBILITY

-To be eligible to be selected to the Athlete pool, an athlete must be in good standing with Softball Canada, a Canadian Citizen holding a Canadian passport valid up to 6 months after the Pan American Championships (that is to February, 2014), or a person eligible for Canadian Citizenship who is actively pursuing Citizenship.
+To be eligible to be selected to the Athlete pool, an athlete must be in good standing with Softball Canada, a Canadian Citizen holding a Canadian passport valid up to 6 months after the World Championship, or a person eligible for Canadian Citizenship who is actively pursuing Citizenship.

 To be eligible to be selected to a Team, the athlete must meet any age requirements and citizenship requirements stipulated by the organizers of the event at which the Team will be competing.